itspatmorgan/unknown-arts-ai/content/docs/patterns/_index.md

 weight: 2
 ---

-This directory contains a collection of AI prompt patterns specifically tailored for creative professionals.
-Each file offers a detailed guide on using a specific pattern to enhance your interactions with AI, enabling you to automate tasks, refine ideas, and explore new creative approaches.
+This directory contains a collection of AI prompt patterns tailored to creative professionals.
+Each file offers guidance on using a specific pattern to enhance your interactions with AI, enabling you to automate tasks, refine ideas, and explore new creative approaches.

 ## Overview

 These patterns are based on recent research into AI prompt engineering, focusing on practical applications for modern creatives — writers, designers, marketers, entrepreneurs, etc....
 By leveraging these patterns, you can bring more structure and creativity to your AI-powered projects.

-## How to Use

-- Each `.md` file in this directory provides a guide for an individual pattern.
-- The files contain front matter metadata for easy integration into platforms like Notion or Obsidian, along with in-depth descriptions, examples, and tips.

 ## Patterns Available